Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

 - Each level-up grants one perk point
 - Dragon and unique boss kills grant one perk point, with a cap of 50 in a playthrough
 - With default start settings the player starts with 3 free perk points at level 1

+# Gameplay Tips

+- Soldier is a safe starting class choice.
+Rogue is very strong for dodge-based builds.
+Battlemage is the best option for spellsword gameplay.
+- Recommended use for 3 starting perk points for melee focus: Timed Block, Weapon Art & 1H/2H mastery perk.
+- Lady is a good early choice for Standing Stone if you don't have more specialized plans yet.
+- Food buffs are VERY important for sustain.
+Remember that the list has food spoilage system, so don't hoard all food in inventory.

 # New and Notable Mechanics